 and a negative behavioral trigger is that with these triggers, the response is not comparable to being squicked

 .
 Instead, the response is pleasurable but unwanted/dangerous to the individual and may risk their recovery from an addiction or a pattern of compulsive behavior.
-For example, seeing someone smoking makes someone who has recently quit smoking crave another cigarette, or seeing a depiction of bulimia may make someone want to binge and purge again; and going to a restaurant and being seated too close to the bar is often torture for a recovering alcoholic.
+For example, seeing someone smoking makes someone who has recently quit smoking crave another cigarette, or seeing a depiction of bulimia may make someone want to binge and purge again, or seeing a razor blade may make someone want to self-harm; and going to a restaurant and being seated too close to the bar is often torture for a recovering alcoholic.

 Some common (though by no means universal) triggers for negative behavior or addictions are generally considered good Netiquette to warn for in media (of course there are exceptions).
 These are: